Table of Contents

 The Roomba 614 - Super Basic

-The Roomba 614 is a very basic budget robot vacuum cleaner you can find for the best price - about 270 dollars on Amazon.
+The Roomba 614 is a very basic budget robot vacuum cleaner.
 It is the only model that doesn't have a scheduling feature, which is quite disappointing.
-It will randomly navigate around your house, absorbing dust and dirt on its way.
+It will randomly navigate around your house, agitating dust and dirt on its way.

 To buy or not to buy the Roomba 614

-With its price and cleaning performance, we'd recommend considering buying one of the newest Xiaowa Lite that is equipped with all the options the Roomba 614 is missing.
+With its price and cleaning performance, we'd recommend considering buying one of the newest Xiaowa Lite that is equipped with all the options the Roomba 614 is missing or go with the Roomba 690.

 The Roomba 690 - Affordable Robot with a Virtual Wall Barrier